elastic/connectors/docs/DOCKER.md

 ## Update the configuration file for your [on-prem connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html#build-connector-usage)

-In case you're running Connector Service against a dockerised version of Elasticsearch and Kibana, your config file might look the following:
+If you're running the Connector Service against a dockerised version of Elasticsearch and Kibana, your config file will look like this:

 ```
 elasticsearch: